sciZer0/7/v/README.md

 *By the way, permissionlessness is just another word for censorship-resistance.
 And of course, permissionlessness and high-sustainability, both these ones together, imply trustlessness.*

 Absolutely, blockchain technology causes a paradigm revolution.
-It is because — to even start with this single thing alone — no today's state would like to allow people to get permissionless access to value.
+This is so because — enough to even mention this single thing alone — no today's state would like to allow people to get permissionless access to value.